Smoothed Online Optimization with Unreliable Predictions: Main Results

 \end{theorem}

 Note that the assumption that $(2 - \alpha (1 - \delta^2)) / (\alpha \delta (1 + \delta)) \in \N$ is again without loss of generality, but prevents rounding symbols from appearing in the notation.
 Theorem \ref{thm:lowerbound} highlights that any deterministic online algorithm must experience a trade-off between consistency and robustness.
 In particular, no deterministic algorithm can be $1$-consistent and robust.
 So far, it has been rare in the literature to have provably optimal guarantees for the trade-off between robustness and consistency \cite{rutten2021new, sun2021pareto}, and even more unique if the bound is actually achievable.
-The proofs of Theorem \ref{thm:main} and \ref{thm:lowerbound} are provided in Appendices \ref{app:mainproof} and \ref{app:proof-lower}, respectively.

-\begin{remark} It is worthwhile to highlight that the proof of Theorem \ref{thm:main} does not follow the conventional potential function approach for competitive analysis, since this approach is hindered by its dependence on both the optimal trajectory and the trajectory of the predictions (as opposed to only the optimal trajectory in conventional competitive analysis).
-The proof instead views the problem as a non-convex optimization problem, where the goal of the adversary is to maximize the cost of the AOS algorithm while minimizing the cost of the optimal trajectory simultaneously.
-The optimization problem is then reduced to a linear optimization problem by a non-linear transformation.
-Finally, we apply strong duality to upper bound the linear problem by a feasible solution to its dual.
-Our proof of Theorem \ref{thm:lowerbound} similarly uses an optimization problem formulation.
-The problem is then lower bounded by a feasible solution to the primal. \end{remark}
+Moreover, to the best of our knowledge, we are the first to identify the threshold type behavior where consistency and robustness are \emph{not} simultaneously achievable for specific choices of $\alpha$ and $\delta$.
+The proof of Theorem \ref{thm:lowerbound} is provided in Appendix \ref{app:proof-lower}.